I am a Christian, Husband, Dad, Hacker and Photographer.

 In the midst of making ends meet, I got married, had two kids and am working towards my undergraduate degree.
 I am a Christian and I do my best to live my life by the bible, but fail a lot.
 I try to spend less time playing video games and spend more time reading.
 All in all it is a careful challenge of how I balance my time.

 I love developing websites.
 Before WordPress came on the scene, I began my first Geocities website back in the late 90s.
 I was lucky enough to land a job working at a webhost where my Linux, MySQL, web skills soared and started hosting my own sites.
 At that time, I was dreaming of CMSs before they ever came onto the scene.
 Enter Mambo, the first CMS that became exposed to, which eventually was forked to Joomla.
 For awhile, I ran all my sites on Joomla until after much frustration with rough process to upgrade my Joomla sites, I switched to WordPress.

 My creative outlet is photography and writing.
 My photography has been published on numerous blogs, creative works and even a company phone book.
-I write news, reviews and articles for one of my websites the “Hardcore Christian Gamer“.

-Finally, in 2014 I became a WordCamp/WordPress Orlando organizer.
+In 2014 I became a WordCamp/WordPress Orlando organizer.
 I strongly believe in building a tech community and I am committed to helping WordPress succeed to help others create.

 Connect with me

 LinkedIn: Russ Sanderlin